PPE Headquarters

 Many of us learn by doing, by seeing first things work first hand.
 Lab classes are a great examples of how to drive home engineering principles and concepts.

 Professional practice and ethical dilemmas are not concepts that can be entered into a spreadsheet.
-They must be practiced, they must be discussed and considered often in a group.
+They must be practised, they must be discussed and often considered in a group.
 It is interesting to witness the different perspectives amongst a class when faced with a dilemma.

 However, I still had trouble relating to the engineering team involved with the Challenger Space Shuttle or the Quebec bridge failure.
 I've never had to blow the whistle.
-I hadn't even practiced as an engineer yet nor been a part of a technical team.
-If I don't relate to the information then it easily escapes me.
+I hadn't even practised as an engineer yet, nor been a part of a technical team.
+If I don't relate to the information, then it easily escapes me.

 This is my reason for writing this article.
 We have all had our personal ethics challenged.
-It is often what shapes us as human beings.
+It is typically what shapes us as human beings.
 I am not referring to group mentality or ethics of a team.
-Thus I will detail an experience about personal challenges to my ethics in professional practice.
+Thus, I will detail an experience about personal challenges to my ethics in professional practice.

 What better profession to investigate than that of a technical sales professional.